 3. What are examples?

-Three examples of class 1 petty offenses in Colorado include:
+Two examples of petty offenses in Colorado include:

 The only three drug petty offenses in Colorado are:

 - Possessing up to two ounces of marijuana (CRS 18-18-406)

 - Possession of drug paraphernalia with the knowledge that it could be used as drug paraphernalia (CRS 18-18-428)

 - Possessing prescribed controlled substances in a container it was not dispensed in, and being unable to show legal ownership (CRS 18-18-413)

 See the state government’s official list of drug petty offenses.

 Colorado petty offense convictions can be sealed from criminal records one year after the case closes.
 But if the charge gets dropped, then the court requires no waiting period before granting a petition to seal.3

 5. Are they deportable?